rajveerjv2005-lgtm/TYITPROJECT/README.md

 # TYITPROJECT
-This is mt college project
+This is my college project.